-The YIBS Small Grants Program awards grants in all areas of biospheric studies, including but not limited to research primarily affiliated with the departments of Anthropology, Earth & Planetary Sciences, Ecology & Evolutionary Biology, the School of Public Health, Epidemiology, and the Yale School of the Environment.
+The YIBS Small Grants Program awards grants in all areas of biospheric studies, including but not limited to research primarily affiliated with the departments of Anthropology, Earth and Planetary Sciences, Ecology and Evolutionary Biology, the School of Public Health, Epidemiology, and the Yale School of the Environment.
 Proposals are solicited annually during the spring term (due in March) and results are announced before the completion of the term.

 Each year the YIBS Small Grants Program receives more proposals than it can fund.
 The director of the program will convene a committee to review proposals and assist in making funding decisions.